-If the science target is not suitable for guiding with NAOMI, it is possible to perform "off-axis Coudé guiding", provided a suitable guide-star exists.
-This guide-star must be brighter than R=12.5 and within a radius of 50 arcseconds whose center is +/- 10 arcseconds in RA w.r.t the science object: by default the scientific star is put -10 arcsec in RA from the center of the field when the telescope is located at a North station (same as for the MACAO off-target Coudé Guiding, Fig.4) and +10 arcsec when the telescope is located at a South station.
-Users who wants to perform off-axis guiding with a mixed North/South configuration (e.g. medium or large configurations) should pay particular attention to the fact that the guiding star should be close enough to the center of the field for both North and South ATs (basically in a 40 arcsec radius from the science object, see Fig 19 at the end of the document.
-If R>12.5, there is a risk that Coudé guiding cannot be performed, depending on the off-axis distance and the on-sky conditions (seeing, $\tau_0$ ).
-Note that the Gaia G filter is actually closer to the NAOMI transmission profile than the Johnson R-band filter.
+If the science target is not suitable for guiding with NAOMI, it is possible to perform "offtarget Coudé guiding", provided a suitable guide-star exists.
+This guide-star must be brighter than G = 12.5 and within a radius of 50 arcseconds whose center is +/- 10 arcseconds in RA w.r.t the science object: by default the scientific star is put -10 arcsec in RA from the center of the field when the telescope is located at a North station and +10 arcsec in RA when the telescope is located at a South station.
+Users who want to perform off-axis guiding with a mixed North/South configuration (e.g. medium or large configurations) should pay particular attention to the fact that the guiding star should be close enough to the center of the field for both North and South ATs (basically in a 40 arcseconds radius from the science object, see Fig 19 at the end of the document.
+If G > 12.5, there is a risk that Coudé guiding cannot be performed, depending on the off-axis distance and the on- sky conditions (seeing, $\tau_0$ ).
+Note that the Gaia G band filter is the closest to the NAOMI transmission profile.
 Users are therefore encouraged to use guide-star magnitudes obtained in this G filter when possible.
 If nor G nor R magnitude are available, V-band magnitude is also possible but color effects are to be expected.